EhsanGharibNezhad/TelescopeML/publications/joss/paper.md

 ---

 # Summary
-We are on the verge of a revolutionary era in space exploration, thanks to advancements in telescopes such as the James Webb Space Telescope (*JWST*).
+We are in the verge of a revolutionary era in space exploration, thanks to advancements in telescopes such as the James Webb Space Telescope (*JWST*).
 High-resolution, high Signal-to-Noise spectra from exoplanet and brown dwarf atmospheres have been collected over the past few decades, requiring the development of accurate and reliable pipelines and tools for their analysis.
 Accurately and swiftly determining the spectroscopic parameters from the observational spectra of these objects is